1. Python Closure

 Previously, we talked about Python closure, when we discussed Python Decorators.
 Time to turn it up a notch.
-In this Python Closure tutorial, we’ll learn about closures, nested function, and nonlocal variables, Benefits of Python closure, and examples of Python closures in detail.
+In this Python Closure tutorial, we’ll learn about closures, nested function, and nonlocal variables, Benefits of Python closure, and Python closure examples in detail.

-2. Introduction to Python Closures Nonlocal Variables and Nested Functions
+2. Introduction to Python3 Closures Nonlocal Variables and Nested Functions

 When we define a function inside of another, the inner function is said to be nested inside the outer one.
 Let’s take an example.